 (1)(H) “Limited English proficiency” means the inability to understand or communicate in English at the level of comprehension and expression needed to participate effectively in legal proceedings.

-(2) Court Interpreter Committee.
-The Court Interpreter Committee shall:
+(2) Language Access Committee.
+The Language Access Committee shall:

 (2)(A) research, develop and recommend to the Judicial Council policies and procedures for interpretation in legal proceedings and translation of printed materials;